ushahidi/Ubuntu_MacBook_Pro_8.1/README.md

 `sudo bash /tmp/usb/wireless/wireless.sh`
 5. Your system will reboot and then you should be able to use the wireless as usual.

+## Openbox

+If you prefer to run Openbox, here is one possible configuration that you are welcome to use.

 ## Licensing

 * [GNU General Public License](http://www.gnu.org/copyleft/gpl.html)